flaventu/survivops/README.md

 - Use `WASD` to **move** your character.
 - The UI displays your current **coins**, **player level** (with a progress bar), **health**, and **current weapon** with its level.
 - **Coins** and **EXP** can be collected by defeating enemies.

+### 🗣️ Interacting with NPCs

+- To start a conversation with an NPC, get close and press `Enter`.
+A black panel at the top of the screen will appear to indicate **dialogue mode**.
+- During dialogue, press `Enter` to continue through the text.
+- When multiple dialogue **options** appear (each one marked with a "-"), use the `⇑` and `⇓` arrow keys to select one.
+By default, **no option is pre-selected** to prevent accidental choices from spamming the Enter key.

+### 👊 Combat & Weapons

 - Press `P` to use your weapon.
 When the weapon is **glowing**, it’s ready to use; otherwise, you must wait for its **cooldown**, which varies depending on the weapon.
 - Weapons range from **level 1** to **5**.
   - 🟤 Bronze